 This guide explains how to find and use information collected in censuses from 1788 to 1901, including records of people, and records of populations (statistics).
 It also includes tips on finding more census data from 1901 to today, and information about the history of censuses in Australia.

 A census (or 'return') records information about a population.
 The same information is collected at the same time from everyone across a specific area.
 Information is collected from people where they are staying at the time of the census.

 Before censuses, musters were the most common way of recording information about a population.
-Information was collected by calling a population to assemble at a particular place/s, then recording people's details.
+Information was collected by calling a population to meet at a particular place, then recording people's details.